 Seeing Iceland with snow seems like it´s wearing it’s natural gown.
 The waterfalls all take on a life of their own with metre long icicles adorning their sides, whilst the hot baths are at their most exciting when you’re in the midst of a blizzard.
 The simplest of hiking trails will make you feel like a polar explorer and the lakes form icy plateaus, offering an incredible sense of space and opportunities to go ice-fishing.
 The Northern Lights are out in their full splendour and the Whale Museum doubles up as the world´s most northerly pitch and putt.

-The two main restaurants and hotels remain open over the winter, and even whale-watching trips continue til November.
+The main restaurants and hotels remain open over the winter, and even whale watching trips continue til November.
+See the list of opening hours to see which restaurants, museums and shops are open.
 Most of the time, the weather is mild, and even when not, it’s a whole lotta fun.
 In short, there is still lots of things to see and do in the winter in Húsavík.
 Whatever the time of year, Northeast Iceland is the trip of a lifetime.